Geography of Odisha: Odisha Coastal Plains

 The Odisha Coastal Plains or Utkal Plains are the sedimentary landforms of recent origin.
-Geologically they belong to the Paleogene and Neogene ages (approximately 65 to 2.6 million years ago).
-Their western boundary is at around 250 feet eastern ghats and they have a nearly straight shoreline in east.
+Geologically, they belong to the Paleogene and Neogene ages (approximately 65 to 2.6 million years ago).
+Their western boundary is at around 250 feet east ghats, and they have a nearly straight shoreline in east.
 This region stretches from the Subarnarekha basin in the north to the Rushikulya basin in the south.

 A major part of this region is formed by deltas of the six major rivers i.e. the Mahanadi, the Brahmani, the Budhabalanga, the Subarnarekha, the Baitarani, and the Rushikulya.
 This has given rise to the names such as the "Gift of Six Rivers" or the "Hexadeltaic region".
 It spans along the coast of the Bay of Bengal with the maximum width near the Mahanadi Delta (the Middle Coastal Plain).
 It is narrower in the Northern Coastal Plain in Baleshwar District (also called Balasore Plain) and narrowest in the Southern Coastal Plain in Ganjam District (called Ganjam Plain).

 The North Coastal Plain is made up of the deltas of the Budhabalanga and the Subarnarekha, The widest and largest area is the Middle Coastal Plain which comprises the deltas of the Mahanadi, Brahmani, and Baitarani rivers.
 This region hosts a number of lakes and there is evidence of past 'back bays'.
 The South Coastal Plain consists of the lacustrine plain of Chilika Lake and the Rushikulya River delta.

 Middle mountainous and highlands region

 The middle mountainous and highlands region is the largest of the geographic regions and covers about three-fourths of the state.
 The region mostly comprises the hills and mountains of the Eastern Ghats which rise sharply in the east and slope gradually to the eroded plateaus in the west running from north-west (Mayurbhanj) to the south-west (Malkangiri).
 Geologically the formation is quite old.
-It is a part of the Indian Peninsula which was a part of the ancient landmass of Gondwanaland.
+It is a part of the Indian Peninsula, which was a part of the ancient landmass of Gondwanaland.
 The rivers of Odisha and their tributaries have cut deep and narrow valleys in this region.
 The Odisha highlands are also known as the Garhjat Hills.
 This region is well marked by a number of watersheds.
 A number of river valleys of varying width and flood plains dissect the Eastern Ghats in this region.
 The average height of this region is about 900 meters above the mean sea level.
 The highest peak is Deomali.